 \subsection{\hx\ observations}

-Hard X-ray Modulation Telescope (\textit{HXMT}; also known as \hx), is China's first X-ray telescope which was launched on 2017 June 15 \citep{LI2007131,Zhang2020}.
+Hard X-ray Modulation Telescope (\textit{HXMT}; also known as \hx), is China's first X-ray telescope and was launched on 2017 June 15 \citep{LI2007131,Zhang2020}.
 The telescope has a large effective area in hard X-rays, and covers a broad energy band 1--250 keV.
-The three slat-collimated instruments on-board are the low energy X-ray telescope (LE), the medium energy X-ray telescope (ME) and the high energy X-ray telescope (HE) operating in the energy ranges of 1--15, 5--30, and 20--250 keV, respectively \citep{Zhang2020,Liu2020,Cao2020,Chen2020}.
+The three slat-collimated instruments onboard are the low-energy X-ray telescope (LE), the medium-energy X-ray telescope (ME), and the high-energy X-ray telescope (HE) operating in the energy ranges 1--15, 5--30, and 20--250 keV, respectively \citep{Zhang2020,Liu2020,Cao2020,Chen2020}.

-During the declining phase of the outburst, \source\ was observed by \hx\ twenty times over the period from MJD 58563 to MJD 58616.
-This long duration monitoring provided us a good opportunity to study the spectral evolution of the source at different luminosities.
-We note that the background starts to dominate in the energies above $\sim$50~keV even close to the peak of the outburst, so the HE data unfortunately provide no useful information.
-Therefore, we decided to use only LE and ME data covering the energy range between 1 and 30 keV in this work.
-In order to reduce the HXMT data and extract the source spectra, we performed the standard data reduction procedure explained in the \hx\ official user guide\footnote{\url{http://enghxmt.ihep.ac.cn/sjfxwd/168.jhtml}} using the software { HXMTSOFT} v 2.01 \citep{Li2020, Liao2020, Liao2020b, Guo2020}.
+During the declining phase of the outburst, \source\ was observed 20 times by \hx\ over the period from MJD 58563 to MJD 58616.
+This long duration monitoring provided us with a good opportunity to study the spectral evolution of the source at different luminosities.
+We note that the background starts to dominate at energies above $\sim$50~keV even close to the peak of the outburst, and so the HE data unfortunately provide no useful information.
+Therefore, for the present study we decided to use only LE and ME data covering the energy range between 1 and 30 keV.
+In order to reduce the HXMT data and extract the source spectra, we performed the standard data-reduction procedure explained in the \hx\ official user guide\footnote{\url{http://enghxmt.ihep.ac.cn/sjfxwd/168.jhtml}} using the software { HXMTSOFT} v2.01 with a {\sc caldb} v2.01 \citep{Li2020, Liao2020, Liao2020b, Guo2020}.